 Companies continue to struggle

 After a prolonged recession, the Italian economy returned to moderate growth.
 However, the recovery remains weaken by the subdued world growth, as well as the rise of uncertainty and financial market volatility on the back of the UK vote to leave the European Union (EU).
 The growth is expected to be around 0.9 % in 2016.
 Despite sluggish activity in the second quarter and the damage from the earthquake that struck central Italy on August 24, the main vector for this will be domestic demand which will benefit from growing confidence.
-With low inflation and easier credit, household consumption should be boosted by the improving jobs situation and the fall in unemployment to below 12% in step with the reforming of the labour market.
-The Jobs Act (2015) introduced a three year exemption from social charges for new permanent employment contracts.
-By defining the conditions that would apply for a dismissal and introducing gradual protection for employees, these new contracts are intended to encourage hiring and shift employers away from the use of short-term contracts.
-Investment is also expected to pick up slightly.
-This should be marked for capital goods in the manufacturing sector as credit becomes easier and a super-amortization of 140% is temporarily introduced, but moderate in the construction sector because of the limited fiscal space and a housing market that has been struggling to get out the prevailing slump since 2009.
+With low inflation and easier credit, household consumption should be boosted by the improving jobs situation and the unemployment rate, below 12% in 2016, in step with the reforming of the labour market (the Jobs Act in 2015) Investment is also expected to record a slight growth, on average, for the year as a whole.
+However, banking issues could limit the investment recovery, unless there is a strengthening of banks and companies balances sheets.
 The moderate growth in European demand, the weakness of the euro and the fall in imported oil and gas prices should offset the rise in imports, consequent on strengthening domestic demand, and the depressed state of emerging markets, helping to produce a small positive contribution from trade.
 Insolvencies have decreased by 30% on the first quarter of 2016 compared to the previous year.
 Nevertheless company profitability will remain weak, especially among the smaller companies that form the basis of the economic fabric.
-These continue to be subject to a high level of tax and charges, an ineffective public sector, in particular in the centre and south of the country, and the unwillingness to lend by the banks where non-performing loans account for 17% of their assets.
+These continue to be subject to a high level of tax and charges, an ineffective public sector, in particular in the centre and south of the country, and the unwillingness to lend by the banks.
 Despite reforms, the legal system is slow (taking up to seven years for liquidation).
-However, thanks in particular to better export performances, after increasing for seven years, the number of company insolvencies is on the decline.

 Massive public debt and delayed budgetary reform